Bigghis/task-tracker/README.md

 ### Service

-- **TaskService**: A singleton service that manages the task data and operations:
+- **TaskService**: A singleton service that manages the task data and operations through HTTP requests:
-  - `getTasks()`: Returns the current list of tasks
+  - `getTasks()`: Fetches tasks from an API endpoint and returns an Observable of tasks
-  - `deleteTask(id)`: Removes a task by its ID
+  - `deleteTask(id)`: Sends a DELETE request to remove a task by its ID
-  - `addTask(task)`: Adds a new task to the list
+  - `addTask(task)`: Sends a POST request to add a new task
-  - `toggleComplete(id)`: Toggles the completion status of a task
+  - `toggleComplete(id)`: Sends a PUT request to update a task's completion status
-  - `clearTasks()`: Removes all tasks from the list
+  - `clearTasks()`: Sends a DELETE request to remove all tasks
+  - `addRandomTask()`: Fetches a random task from the API
+  - `getCounter()`: Returns the count of currently loaded tasks

 ### Model

 - **Task**: Defines the structure of a task with the following properties:
   - `id`: A unique identifier for the task
   - `title`: The name or title of the task
-  - `description`: A detailed description of the task
+  - `description`: A detailed description of the task (optional)
   - `completed`: A boolean indicating whether the task is completed
+  - `userId`: The ID of the user who owns the task (when using external APIs)

 ## Data Flow

 1. The TaskFormComponent collects user input for new tasks
-2. When a user submits a task, the TaskService adds it to the task list
+2. When a user submits a task, the TaskService sends an HTTP request to add it to the backend
-3. The TaskListComponent displays all tasks from the TaskService
+3. The TaskListComponent subscribes to the TaskService to display all tasks
-4. The TaskCardComponent handles individual task interactions (toggling completion)
+4. The TaskCardComponent handles individual task interactions (toggling completion, deletion)
-5. Task deletions and status changes are managed through the TaskService
+5. All data operations are handled asynchronously using RxJS Observables

+## HTTP and RxJS Implementation

+The application uses Angular's HttpClient for all backend communication:

+### HTTP Requests
+- The TaskService encapsulates all HTTP requests to the backend API
+- API endpoints are configured with a base URL constant
+- Each service method returns an Observable that components can subscribe to

+### RxJS Usage
+- **Observables**: All service methods return Observables to handle asynchronous operations
+- **Operators**:
+  - `map`: Used to transform API responses (e.g., limiting the number of tasks)
+  - `tap`: Used for side effects like logging and updating local state
+  - `catchError`: Used to handle error cases gracefully

+### Component Subscriptions
+- Components subscribe to service Observables to receive data and updates
+- The TaskListComponent subscribes to getTasks() during initialization
+- Event handlers in components subscribe to service methods to perform actions
+- Components use event emitters to communicate between parent and child components

+### Error Handling
+- HTTP errors are caught and logged in the service layer
+- Fallback empty arrays or objects are provided when errors occur
+- Console logging provides debugging information during development

+## Backend Integration

+The application connects to a mock REST API at JSONPlaceholder for demonstration purposes.
+In a production environment, you would replace these endpoints with your actual backend services.

 ## Styling